troycomi/snakemake-training/4_cluster/README.md

   less than an hour will be released at once.
 We will limit our total job submissions to 250 jobs.
-If we don't let snakemake know about the short job limitation it may create 250 short jobs even though longer running jobs are eligible, creating a bottleneck.
+If we don't let snakemake know about the short job limitation it may create 250 short jobs even though longer running jobs are eligible, creating a bottleneck due to the slurm scheduler.
 I frequently add in the `short_jobs` resource to keep this from happening.

 Next, you have to tell snakemake how many of each resource is available.
 This uses the `resources` option and takes a list of `NAME=VALUE` pairs.
 For